 James Suckling, America’s premier wine critic, issued the Angeline California Pinot Noir 2020 91 points, which is remarkable for a wine that I found for $9.99 (Trader Joe’s).
 This wine is widely available at all sorts of wine shops and should be found in the ten-dollar range, though the list price is $15.

 Another point to consider is that 2020 was one of those vintages plagued by fires.
-So instead of this Pinot Noir being one of those best of California value-priced wines that are ok for the price but nothing exciting, we have a 2nd brand wine that ranks with Martin Ray’s $35 and up AVA-specific wine.
+So instead of this Pinot Noir is one of those best of California value-priced wines that are ok for the price but nothing exciting, we have a 2nd brand wine that ranks with Martin Ray’s $35 and up AVA-specific wine.

 The tech notes talk about fires and shifting temperatures that shortened the growing season and lowered the yields.
 They said picking the right grapes was not easy and took a great deal of testing and knowledge, but it all seems to have worked out in the end.